Navigable servitude: Federalism issues

-The Supreme Court's recent treatment of federalism and regulatory taking issues suggests that the Court may be inclined to undo some of the effects of the navigational servitude as it has developed over the past two centuries.

 33 U.S.C.
 595a, consists of two relevant principal parts.
 The first part describes the rule for the determination of just compensation with respect to any real property lying above the high-water mark of a waterway that is taken by the United States in connection with the improvement of rivers, harbors, canals, or waterways of the United States.
 It unmistakably provides that, notwithstanding Rands, when property above the high-water mark is condemned for any of several specified purposes, the landowner is entitled to compensation for the part taken, under the same constitutional rules that are applicable in the non-riparian context.
 As such, the compensation to be paid to the landowner must reflect the value attributable to the property's proximity to the waterway:

 Other cases

 When the United States changes the course or current of a navigable water, or changes the access, or prevents its use for generating power, for example, no compensation is due, unless specific legislation authorizes that compensation.
 When damage results consequentially from an improvement to a river's navigable capacity, or from an improvement on a nonnavigable river designed to affect navigability elsewhere, it is generally not a taking of property but merely an exercise of a servitude to which the property is always subject.
 Several cases will illustrate these principles.